yesbotics/simple-serial-protocol-arduino/README.md

 This example can be found as Arduino sketch within the `simple-serial-protocol-arduino/examples/echo_example` folder.
 It corresponds with Node.js echo example at [Simple Serial Protocol for Node.js].

-## Limitations
-Arduino device's memory is low.
-Receiving long strings needs memory (1 byte per char) because of buffering every single character.
-Keep this in mind.
-Flagships like Arduino Uno or Arduino Nano are powered by the [ATmega328P]), which is restricted to 2,048kB of internal memory.

 ## HardwareSerial and SoftwareSerial support
 Just use [Serial (HardwareSerial)] (recommended) or [SoftwareSerial Library].
 Both libs are based on [Arduino's Stream implementation].